Canterbury Hockey 2021 Representative Changes

 For a full breakdown of Hockey New Zealand’s competitions, please click here

-What is changing in 2021?Hockey New Zealand have removed the national U13, U15, and U21 representative tournaments, and Associations throughout the country have been recommended to modify and enhance their development programmes to better suit the needs of the athletes.
+What changed in 2021?Hockey New Zealand removed the national U13, U15, and U21 representative tournaments, and Associations throughout the country were recommended to modify and enhance their development programmes to better suit the needs of the athletes.

-Hockey New Zealand have changed their national competition offerings for U18 and senior representative hockey teams, by removing regional teams and offering Association based tournaments.
-In 2021, there will be a under 18 Association based national tournament in July and a senior National Hockey Championship in September.
+Hockey New Zealand changed its national competition offerings for U18 and senior representative hockey teams, by removing regional teams and offering Association based tournaments.
+In 2021, there was be a under 18 Association based national tournament in July and a senior National Hockey Championship in September.

 Canterbury Hockey is continuing to work on detailed plans for under 13 and 15 development opportunities and have the below plans in place:

 - The U13 development programmes will be an open invite for year 7 and 8 athletes and will be delivered in two phases.
 Phase one will take place during the July school holidays and phase two after the completion of the 2021 winter season.

 - It is intended that phase two will have a festival type event involved.

 - The U15 development programmes will be an open invite for athletes who are under the age of 15 as of January 1 2021 and will delivered in two phases.
 Phase one will take place during the July school holidays and phase two after the completion of the 2021 winter season.

 - It is intended that phase two of the programme will be split, with athletes who attend a secondary school tournament and those who do not set to receive different offerings.